 The morning began with a 45-minute drive north from Urubamba to Pisac.
 At over 11,000 feet, the Pisac ruins tower over the valleys below.
 We spent several hours hiking among the footprints of the stone buildings and over the agricultural terraces before heading in to the main town.
 Note that if you live at sea level or aren’t in the world’s best shape, this hike could be a bit challenging (it was for us).
 Luckily, it was also gorgeous and completely worth the sunburn.

 After a stop for lunch, we drove 1.5 hours northwest from Pisac to the ruins of Ollantaytambo.
 In the 1400s, these ruins were the Incan emperor’s estate.
 The storehouses and terraces are spectacularly preserved.

 One day isn’t enough to see Machu Picchu and, for many people, this is the most important stop in Peru, so we dedicated portions of two days to this magnificent site.
 In the morning of Day 4, we took Perurail to Aguas Calientes (Machu Picchu Pueblo) where we boarded the bus bound for the main archaeological site.

 Machu Picchu itself is stunning and better than any photo you’ve ever seen of the ruins.
 After a quick break for lunch at the Sanctuary Lodge, we spent much of the late morning and afternoon wandering among the buildings.
 In the evening, we returned to Aguas Calientes to wander the town.
-Day 5 of our Peru itinerary brought a similarly lovely adventure with another trip up to the ruins and several hours walking around before taking the train back to Cusco.
+Day 5 of our Peru vacation brought a similarly lovely adventure with another trip up to the ruins and several hours walking around before taking the train back to Cusco.

 Cusco was once the capital of the Incan Empire and receives a steady stream of millions of tourists each year for good reason.
 It is full of history, beautiful buildings, and good food.
 Every street feels like an opportunity to discover something new.
-Our walking tour of Cusco was one of the highlights of our 10 days in Peru.
+Our walking tour of Cusco was one of the highlights of our Peru trip itinerary.